fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Event handling has proven to be a difficult topic in previous iterations of this course.

-For this reason we will revisit the topic.
+For this reason, we will revisit the topic.

 Let's assume that we're developing this simple application with the following component <i>App</i>:
 ```js